djvirgen/virgen-acl/README.md

 specified with custom assertions, there are no DB lookups when querying the ACL, allowing your app to respond as quickly as possible to ACL-gated content.

+When querying the ACL, the rules are processed in LIFO order.
+The first rule to produce a non-empty result (i.e. not null) becomes the permission for the given role/resource/action tuple.
+This allows you to provide general rules first, followed by "overrides" for special cases.

 ## Installation

 ```bash